 Movie Review: “Logan”

-The year is 2029 and Logan (Hugh Jackman) is aging and his powers are not what they once were.
-Charles Xavier (Patrick Stewart) is sick and the rest of the mutants are gone.
-Logan and another mutant, named Caliban (Stephen Merchant), have isolated themselves in Mexico to care for Charles while keeping others safe from him.
-Logan has given up on life and it seems that Charles being alive is the only thing keeping Logan from killing himself.
-Logan's life goes on this way until, one day, a mysterious woman tracks him down asking for help.
+The year is 2029, and Logan (Hugh Jackman) is aging and his mutant abilities are not what they once were.
+Charles Xavier (Patrick Stewart) is sick and the rest of the X-Men are gone.
+Logan and another mutant, named Caliban (Stephen Merchant), have isolated themselves in Mexico to care for Charles, in order to keep others safe from him.
+Logan has given up on life and it seems that Charles being alive is the only thing keeping Logan going.
+Logan's life goes on this way until a mysterious woman tracks him down and asks for his help.
 The woman is protecting a little girl who supposedly needs The Wolverine.
-Logan is reluctant to help until he starts to see how similar the girl is to Logan and how desperately she needs his help.
-So Logan, Charles and the girl begin their journey to get the girl to safety while running from some dangerous people.
+Logan is reluctant to help until begins to see similarities between himself and the girl, and sees how desperately she needs him.
+Thus, Logan, Charles, and the girl begin their journey to get the girl to safety while being hunted by dangerous group of people.

 The Pros & Cons

 Make no mistake about it, the real antagonist of this movie was time.
 Time has finally caught up with Logan, as we find him aged and relatively weak.
 His mutant healing is deteriorating which makes him more vulnerable than we have ever seen him before.
 He is also tormented by all the death that has surrounded his life for the past few centuries.
 Time is truly Wolverine's greatest nemesis, and this movie captures that perfectly.
 It is hard to imagine what a multi-century life of violence would do to a man, but Hugh Jackman made this totally believable in a really vulnerable and emotional way.
 You completely feel the pain that this character lives with, and you completely believe why he is so bitter and eager for his own life to end.
 I thought the filmmakers captured this element perfectly, and I cannot imagine a better conclusion for Hugh Jackman's time playing the character.